 Illustrated Tuning Procedure

 To optimize the isolation curve for a specific wavelength within the tuning range, the alignment of the output polarizer may be tweaked following the simple procedure outlined below.
 Only a minor adjustment is necessary to cover a range of tens of nanometers.
-The procedure differs slightly for different isolator packages, but the principle remains the same across our entire isolator family, and complete model-specific tuning instructions ship with each isolator.
+An isolator need only be fine-tuned once it has undergone its mandatory initial alignment.
+The fine-tuning process differs slightly for different isolator packages, but the principle remains the same across our entire isolator family, and complete model-specific tuning instructions ship with each isolator.

 The isolator is mechanically stable in this position as long as the isolator has not been brought forward too much.
-(The amount shown in the image to the left is safe by several millimeters.)
 It should therefore not be necessary to reinsert the isolator at the end of the tuning procedure.

 Fixed Narrowband Isolator